kelvinbush/solver-tdd/README.md

-# School::Library
+# Solver::TDD

-This repo contains code that helps manage a school library the user can do the following:
+This project is built with Test Drive Development design users can do the following:

-* Add new students or teachers.
+* Get factorial of a number
-* Add new books.
+* Reverse a word
-* Save records of who borrowed a given book and when.
+* Play fizzbuzz game.

 ## Made using